portworx/px-docs/release-notes/rel-notes-priv.md

   * Changes to snapshot CLI.
 See Snapshot CLI reference guide
   * Creating scheduled snapshots policies per volume
 * Improved resync performance when a node is down for a long time and restarted with accumulated data in the surviving nodes
-* Improved performance for database workloads by separating transaction logs to a seperate device
+* Improved performance for database workloads by separating transaction logs to a seperate journal device
 * Added PX signature to drives so drives cannot be accidentally re-used even if the cluster has been deleted.
-  (TBD: Point to documentation on how the signature can be erased drives can be reused)
 * Per volume cache attributes for shared volumes
 * https support for API end-points
 * Portworx Open-Storage scaling groups support for AWS ASG - Workflow improvements